jadecobra/python_tdd_exercises/source/functions/test_functions_w_keyword_arguments.rst

               ('my_first_name', 'my_last_name')
           )

   the terminal shows passing tests.
-Unlike in ``test_functions_w_positional_arguments`` using the name when passing inputs, ensures the:ref:`function<functions>`always shows output in the right order regardless of the order in which the input data is given
+Unlike in ``test_functions_w_positional_arguments`` using the name when passing inputs, ensures the :ref:`function<functions>` always shows output in the right order regardless of the order in which the input data is given

-* The:ref:`function<functions>`currently only takes in 2 keyword arguments.
-What if I want a:ref:`function<functions>`that can take in any number of keyword arguments?
+* The :ref:`function<functions>` currently only takes in 2 keyword arguments.
+What if I want a :ref:`function<functions>` that can take in any number of keyword arguments?
 There is a starred expression for keyword arguments - ``**``.
 I add an assertion

   .. code-block:: python